judyhk13/criminalip-eyes/readme.md

 ## Description
-*Criminalip_:eyes:* is a program that use the criminal IP banner search API to take your search queries and output the key data in a format so polished, it might just get a promotion. :sparkles:
+*Criminalip_👀* is a program that use the criminal IP banner search API to take your search queries and output the key data in a format so polished, it might just get a promotion. :sparkles:

 ## About
 It uses the criminal IP banner search API to take your queries and print out search results with enough flair to make even your debugging sessions look stylish :smirk: